arXiv/arxiv-submission-core/docs/source/architecture.rst

    alternative interfaces for submission and moderation, including interfaces developed and operated by trusted third-parties.
 5. The subsystem must be able to support a high volume of activity.
 We currently process around 11,000 submissions per month (early 2018), and expect that to grow at least 10% per year.
+If each submission requires 1000 HTTP requests that is 11000*100/30*24*60*60 = 4.2 HTTP requests per second.
 6. The subsystem must make it easier to support future operational and policy changes around submission content, quality assurance, metadata, and other areas of concern.